UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-4/milestone-4-report.md

 Format][ta1-geopackage] in conversation with TA1 performers.
 This format had two
 goals:

-1. The pre-CDR integration design that was described in the BAA and remained in place until the 6-Month Hackathon prioritized exchange of flat files between teams, rather than the webhook architecture adopted in the CDR.
-A "self-describing" format was needed to ensure that TA1 outputs could be validated at the point of creation.
+1. The pre-CDR integration design prioritized exchange of flat files between teams, rather than the webhook architecture adopted in the CDR.
+A "self-describing" format ensured that TA1 outputs could be validated at the point of creation.
-2. The format was intended to encompass a "structurally complete" geologic map, with all necessary metadata and relationships for downstream.
+2. The format was intended to encompass a "structurally complete" geologic map, with all necessary metadata and relationships for downstream use.
 This was intended to ensure that necessary evaluation, validation, and correction occurred in the TA1 phase through HITL tools, and that the endpoint of TA1 was a complete, validated geologic map packaged in one file.